touchlab-lab/knarch.db/sample-notepad-sqldelight/README.md

 This release of db support and SQLDelight libraries is *very* early and will be going under significant refactoring in the near future.

+### NO ANDROID!!!

+We haven't completed the android side yet, but that's not really the interesting part of the sample.
+Soon...

 [SQLDelight branch with multiplatform iOS support](https://github.com/touchlab/sqldelight/tree/iossupport)